Skip to main content

 ➡️ Use this in conjunction with the mount volume (-v) option of docker run to work with multi-file projects in Refinery.

-⚠️ Make sure you only expose files that you want to make public.
-It’s best to expose a directory that contains nothing other that .refinery files to minimize potential information leaks.
+⚠️ Only expose files that you want to make public.
+It’s best to expose a directory that contains nothing other than .refinery files to minimize potential information leaks.

 Default value: empty (no directories are exposed)